-The Doctoral Program at the Medical University of Vienna aims to develop further the competence for independent scientific work as well as the training and support of young researchers.
+The PhD Programme UN094 at the Medical University of Vienna aims to further develop the competence for independent scientific work as well as the training and support of young researchers.

-- Have the ability to plan, design, implement, and adapt a research project with scientific integrity;
+- To be able to plan, design, implement and adapt a research project with scientific integrity;

-- Promote technological, social, and cultural progress in both academic as well as professional environments, within the context of an educated society.
+- To promote technological, social and cultural progress in both academic as well as professional environments, within the context of an educated society.